pyflies/pyflies/docs/test.md

 In the above example we have `fix -> cross..`.
 LHS condition is just `fix` variable which will be `true` during `fix` phase of each trial.
-Thus, `cross` component will be shown to the user during each `fix` phase.
+Thus, `cross` component will be shown to the subject during each `fix` phase.
 If we wanted, for example, to show `cross` only for `odd` trials we could write:

     fix and parity == odd -> cross() for 1000